Secure Data Enclave — SDE

 Users must have a UNI and VPN access to use the SDE.
 Outside collaborators can get a UNI and VPN access through appropriate department-level HR status.
 CUIT’s RCS team manages accounts for the SDE for Columbia-affiliated users.

-- Loading and removing the restricted-use data
+- Loading and removing the restricted-use data to/from the SDE

 - Retrieving output on behalf of their project members